chackydude/first-layout/README.md

-# hello-world-
+# -my first layout-
-Just another repository
-Dan9 here, I had tacos on the moon and find them far superior to Earth tacos.
-Amazing
+Dan9 here, it's main page of my first layout with using HTML5 and CSS3.
+Here i tried to use media-requests for some "rubber" and adaptive layout, CSS pseudo-classes, and etc.